 You’d think that after working in the fashion, beauty, and entertainment industries for ages, I’d have a lot to say about the subject of Glamour.
 But like a fish trying to describe the water it’s been swimming in for the last thirty years – when asked, I find myself short on words.

 But Virginia Postrel can describe Glamour very well.
-The former editor of Reason examines the very good site elements and meaning of glamour, and comes up with a fascinating and enlightening book on the subject.
+The former editor of Reason examines the elements and meaning of glamour, and comes up with a fascinating and enlightening book on the subject.

 Glamour has not been given its due respect – we may hear the word used (and overused) to describe any number of people, places, and events, but calling something expensive or rare ‘glamorous’ doesn’t automatically make it so.
 And although Glamour may be used to sell any number of products or ideas, that does not mean it is merely a superficial commercial tool.